Halcyoninae/Halcyon_v2/native/README.txt

 The native implementations are very limited and may not work for all Operating Systems, and all of them are written in either the native Shell-code or C/C++.

+Everything in this directory are not built at the same time as the Java Source code.